+Academic integrity is a shared responsibility at Northwest Indian College.
+Therefore the faculty, staff, and administration promote a high standard of academic honesty and strive to educate students by creating an ethical learning environment that accepts only the highest quality of academic work.
 Academic dishonesty in connection with any Northwest Indian College activity threatens personal, academic and institutional integrity and is not tolerated.
 Academic dishonesty includes; cheating, plagiarism, and knowingly furnishing any false information to the College.
 In addition, any commitment of the acts of cheating, lying, and deceit in any form such as the use of substitutes for taking exams, plagiarism, and copying during an examination is prohibited.
 Knowingly helping someone to committing dishonest acts is also in itself dishonest.